grails/grails-redis/README.md

 Release Notes
 =============

-* 1.0.0M7  - released 8/5/2011 - this is actually the first released revision of the plugin.
+* 1.0.0.M7 - released 8/5/2011 - this is actually the first released revision of the plugin.
 As it's replacing the old "redis" plugin (now "redis-gorm"), we needed to start with a number higher than the last released revision of that.
 If you want the old redis-gorm plugin (which hasn't been released as of 8/5/2011), you can use "grails install-plugin 1.0.0.M6"
+* 1.0.0.M8 - released 8/15/2011 - bugfix release mostly around the JedisTemplate that was ported from redis-gorm

 [redisgorm]: http://grails.github.com/inconsequential/redis/
 [redis]: http://redis.io